 Waiting until your senior parents have experienced a life-changing medical incident or start showing signs of dementia is not the time to start gathering together their most important legal documents.
 The best time to start doing this is now.

 If your loved ones or elderly relatives are still mentally active but getting older or have even moved into an assisted living facility, then you’ll want to start collecting copies of all their important documents before things take a turn.
-In this guide, we’ll give you a checklist of everything you should consider and why it will be important in the future.
+In this guide, we’ll give you a checklist of everything you should consider when organizing legal documents for aging parents and why it will be important in the future.

 Documents for Aging Parents Checklist